ctt 20145

-Asphalt Watches – Shayne Ehman, Seth Scriver
+Asphalt Watches – Shayne Ehman,

 Screens: January 10, 9:00pm and January 11, 3:00pm Having played as part of the Vanguard programming at this year’s Toronto International Film Festival, this animated film is probably the most crazy selection in the Canada’s Top Ten line-up.
 That means that I am most definitely going to try and see this.
 Enemy – Denis Villeneuve

 Screens: January 4, 9:00pm and January 5, 5:30pm Denis Villeneuve (Incendies) has definitely been a busy man.
 Not only did he direct the Hollywood thriller Prisoners, but he also made this locally produced doppelgänger thriller.
-The common thread between both of those films is the inclusion of Jake Gyllenhaal in the cast.
+The thread between both of those films is the inclusion of in the cast.
 Villeneuve and Gyllenhaal will also be on stage for an In Conversation with… discussion, prior to the January 5 screening of the film.
 The F Word – Michael Dowse

 Screens: January 8, 6:30pm and January 11, 6:30pm Admittedly, this film would be off my radar, if it wasn’t for the fact that it’s Canada’s submission for “Best Foreign Language Film” at next year’s Oscars.
 As such, I somewhat feel obliged to check it out.
 Rhymes for Young Ghouls – Jeff Barnaby